isaacg11/starterTemplate-Object-Comments-API/README.md

 2) **Establish object to be commented on**
 - Go to your Stamplay editor and go to the **Data** section.
 Then go to **Objects**
-- Establish what object in the collection your going to comment on by getting it's  **object Id**.
+- Establish which object in the collection your going to comment on by getting it's  **object Id**.

 3) **Comment**
 ```